KiwiDevelopment/KiwiQuery/README.md

-# KiwiQuery

-Catch hidden EF Core queries before they hit production
+# KiwiQuery - A tiny guard that fails your tests when EF queries unexpectedly grow

 EF silently executed 15 queries instead of 2.
 Tests passed.
 No warnings.